8zu/dd-bot/README.md

-# Quarantino
+# dd-bot

-A simple custom bot for managing a certain server that has a question-based admission system, a customizable rank system.
+A bot for a highly-customizable rank system that can respect desired order